-To dismiss an intended ass-whooping may convey a measure of arrogance, and invite an even harsher effort to render submission, so take the beating for what it’s worth and play the game.
+To dismiss an intended ass-whooping may convey a measure of arrogance and thus invite an even harsher effort to by the captors, so take the beating for what it’s worth and play the game.
 No attempting an Academy Award performance, just a few well-placed “ows” and “oophs.”
 Just play the game, Geo….

 As I sat up from my floor dump, I noticed that the tiny dark window high on the back wall had become illuminated.
 There stood a man bathed in feeble yellow light, wearing round wire eyeglasses and a white lab coat.
 He appeared like Sir Anthony Hopkin’s portrayal of Hannibal Lector.
 A few more rope-a-dopes off of the plywood walls, followed by more gut slams and pile drivers to the floor, and I had finally learned my lesson.
 Reseated, I noted that Dr. Lector was gone.
 Had he just stopped by for the beating?